catalyzeio/paas-guides/php-mysql/README.md

 - [Catalyze CLI](https://github.com/catalyzeio/catalyze-paas-cli)

 ### Contract with Catalyze
-You will need to have a contract with [Catalyze](https://catalyze.io/) signed, and already have an environment provisioned for use.
+You need a signed contract with [Catalyze](https://catalyze.io/), and already have an environment provisioned for use.
 If you need to sign up for Catalyze you can [start here](https://catalyze.io/signup/paas).

 ### Terms to know
 Some basic terms that you should know: